aserowy/thebook/docs/principles/liskov_substitution_principle.md

 ## Guidelines

-Implementing an interface/base class should lead to two questions:
+Ask yourself the following questions when implementing interfaces/base classes:​

-- Is every member/method suitable for each concrete implementation?
+- Is every member/method suitable for each concrete implementation?​
 - Is the naming of the interface/base class open enough for later implementations?